 NPS policy requires that an Annual Report is submitted for each year of the operation.
 The Annual Report only applies to those activities occurring inside the Recreation area.
 If you have been issued a CUA to conduct business activities that provide visitor services within Recreation Area, please complete the CUA Annual Survey.

 There is a non-refundable application fee of $75.00 for administrative costs for CUA permits and a $50.00 fee on SUP permits.
-Permits may be paid by check or credit card.
+Permits need to be paid either through check or Pay.gov.
 To pay by check, submit the payment with each application form, payable to the National Park Service.

 Send applications and fees to: